Five Civilized Tribes Museum

-The Five Civilized Tribes Museum in Muskogee, Oklahoma, showcases the art, history, and culture of the so-called "Five Civilized Tribes": the Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole tribes.
+The Five Civilized Tribes Museum in Muskogee, Oklahoma, showcases the art, history, and culture of the "Five Civilized Tribes": the Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole tribes.
 Housed in the historic Union Indian Agency building, the museum opened in 1966.

 The museum holds an extensive collection of Native American art of the Five Civilized Tribes, including a large collection of originals by Jerome Tiger (Muscogee/Seminole, 1941–1967).

 History

 The museum originated with the Da-Co-Tah Indian Club, which began campaigning in September 1951 to use the Union Indian Agency building to house a local museum.
 In 1954, the club sponsored legislation, H.R.
 Bill No. 8983 by U.S. Representative Ed Edmondson, that petitioned the return of the building to the municipal government of Muskogee, Oklahoma.

 The legislation was passed and signed by Dwight D. Eisenhower and the museum was incorporated on November 19, 1955.
 Two years later, Marie L. Wadley (Shawnee/Cherokee) became the first president of the museum.
 The building opened its doors as the Five Civilized Tribes Museum on April 26, 1966.
 In 2016, Sean Barney succeeded Mary Robinson as the 7th Executive Director.